-Note that EirGrid also request the Customer to provide the maximum cable capacitance per phase and max charging current per phase in the EirGrid 220 /400 kV Cable TECHNICAL SCHEDULES.
-EirGrid do not prescribe a value for Max Phase Capacitance (μF/km) and Max Charging current per phase (A/km) in the Cable TECHNICAL SCHEDULES as the value required is bespoke, i.e. it depends on the breaker rating and the length of the cable and capacitive contributions from other sources.
-Therefore the Customer must consult with EirGrid on a project specific basis prior to order of Circuit Breakers to ensure that Cable and Circuit Breaker requirements are aligned and that there are no impacts on existing Circuit Breaker installed in the Network in the substation connected to the OCC i.e. existing circuit breaker ratings are not exceeded for new long cable lengths installed.
+Note that EirGrid also request maximum cable capacitance per phase and max charging current per phase in the EirGrid 110 /220 /400 kV Cable TECHNICAL SCHEDULES.
+EirGrid do not have a default required value for Max Phase Capacitance (μ F/km) and Max Charging current per phase (A/km) as part of these Cable TECHNICAL SCHEDULES as the value required is bespoke, i.e. it depends on the breaker rating and the length of the cable and capacitive contributions from other sources.
+Therefore the Customer shall consult with EirGrid on a project specific basis prior to order of Circuit Breakers to ensure that Cable and Circuit Breaker requirements are aligned and that there are no impacts on existing Circuit Breaker installations i.e. existing circuit breaker ratings are not exceeded for new long cable lengths installed.